 05 of 08

-The issue with cheap butter is that it can contain up to 19 percent water, which not only makes it harder for the eggs and butter to emulsify, but it will also contribute to excess spreading.
-European butter tends to have a lower water content (and thus a higher fat content, which is what you want), as does butter from some small domestic dairies.
+Cheap butter can contain up to 19 percent water, which not only makes it harder for the eggs and butter to emulsify, but it will also contribute to excess spreading.
+European butter tends to have lower water content and a higher fat content (which is what you want), as does butter from some small domestic dairies.
 Not surprisingly, butter with a higher fat content also tastes better.
-But whatever you do, don't use that spreadable whipped butter that comes in a tub.
-This product is high in water and, as the name indicates, also has air whipped into it, which will throw off everything from creaming to baking.
+Whatever you do, don't use that spreadable whipped butter that comes in a tub.
+This product is high in water and as the name indicates also has air whipped into it, which will throw off everything from creaming to baking.

 06 of 08

 This is mostly an issue with rolled cookies, which is difficult since you need to use a rolling pin and that's not exactly gentle.
 The more you roll, the tougher your cookies will be (due to the working of the glutens).
 There are a couple of things you can do to minimize this.